anantk2006/vytal/docs/source/api.rst

    :param duration_threshold: (float) Minimum duration in milliseconds for a valid fixation.
    :param angle_type: (str) Specifies which angle data to use for additional fixation info ('face', 'left', 'right').

-   :return: A list of dictionaries, each of which represents a detected fixation, containing:
+   :return: A list of dictionaries, each of which represents a detected fixation
-        dictionaries.
-Each dictionary represents a detected saccade with the following keys:
+        containing
             - 'start_index' (int): Start index of fixation in data.
             - 'end_index' (int): End index of fixation.
             - 'duration' (float): Duration of fixation in milliseconds.